Maʼalpiku Island National Park

 Maʾalpiku Island National Park is a national park at Iron Range in the Shire of Cook in Far North Queensland, Australia.
 It lies 1928 km northwest of Brisbane and a few hundred metres (yards) from Cape Weymouth and the Kutini-Payamu National Park.
 The park includes part of Maʾalpiku Island, also known as Restoration Island, and nearby Restoration Rock.
 The traditional owners of the park are the Kuuku Ya’u people.

 Environment

 The continental island rises to 116 m (380').
 The landscape features granite boulders, closed scrub, open paperbark scrub and wind-sheared heath.

 History

 On 29 May 1789, after the mutiny on the Bounty, Captain Bligh and the men who remained loyal to him arrived on the island in the ship's boat.
 This was the first Australian island they came to, and he named it Restoration Island because the food they found (oysters and native fruits) greatly restored their spirits and because that date was Oak Apple Day, the anniversary of the restoration of King Charles II (in 1660).

 Bligh saw evidence of the local Aboriginal people using the island.
 He also saw kangaroo tracks and wondered if the Aboriginal people brought them from the mainland to breed, since they would be easier to catch later in the confined space of an island.

+In 2024, the national park was one of a number of sites on Cape York Peninsula to be proposed to be listed as UNESCO World Heritage.